 We know Christ in the Bible in his Spirit’s presence with us in prayer, and in the fellowship of community.
 We offer Bible study and classes for children, youth, and adults.
 Please see our announcements and this website for times and availability.
 We have a number of groups that meet for prayer, recovery, and just to be together.
 Often times the voice of Christ speaks in another person’s voice over coffee.

 Our communal worship is liturgical, a traditional form of gathering, praising, hearing God’s story and word for us today, praying, and blessing, breaking, and sharing communion together.
-It is written to be an act of praise of God that includes all of us active in a dialogue of speaking and listening.
+It is written to be a way to praise God that includes all of us active in a dialogue of speaking and listening.
 Please join us in standing, kneeling, speaking, and listening as you are able.
 If this type of worship is new to you, simply do as you feel comfortable and watch those around you.
-All you need is usually in the bulletin and the Blue Hymnal in the pews.
-Bible readings and responses are included in the bulletin or Prayer Book.
+Follow along in the bulletin and the Hymnal in the pews.
+Bible readings and responses are included in the bulletin or Book of Common Prayer.

-Finally, we serve Christ in each person we meet.
-We offer opportunities to serve as a congregation to those in our parish and in the world, and we offer ways to serve each other within the community as well.
+Finally, we practice Serving Christ in each person we meet.
+We offer opportunities to serve individually and as a congregation to those in our parish, community, and the world.
 More information can be found on the tables at the entrance or on our website.

 Church should be simple.
 Our members study, worship, serve, and give in various ways.
 Some are here all week and others only on Sundays.
 Some serve in visible ways here like ushers and assistants at worship, and some in ministries across town or around the world.
 All of us give generously because we are grateful for all that we have been given.

-We are here because Christ first knew and loved and served us, showing us the great love of the Father and filling us with his Holy Spirit to continue that revelation of love in the world.
+We are here because Christ first knew, loved, and served us, showing us the great love of the Father and filling us with his Holy Spirit to continue that revelation of love in the world.
 We are glad that you are with us, and we welcome you in the name of Christ.